frazier0603/Case-Study-of-Costar/README.md

 This product would benefit the company because it could provide their primary product users with a product that would help them to spend more time selling and appraising property.
 The results would be increased membership and fees for the company.

-The technology is appropriate for the solution because it targets a profession that is built on quality information that can be provided in a timely manner.
+The technology is appropriate for the solution because it targets a profession that is built on quality information that can be provided in a timely manner (Sernovitz 2019).
+---

+Works Cited

+Jeremy Bowman (2019) Why Costar Stock Surged 24% Through the First Half of 2019.
+Retrieved from Fools.Com

+Daniel J Sernovitz (2019) Costar to cut nearly 100 jobs as part of realignment.
+Biz Journal.com